 It’s not enough to just give your customer a great product.
-You need to give them the resources to excel at using it.
+You need to give them the resources to excel at using them.

-This can help lower churn rate as there will be less of a learning curve.
-Customers may opt out if they find using your product too difficult.
+This can help lower the churn rate as there will be less of a learning curve.
+Customers may opt-out if they find using your product too difficult.

 Infusionsoft nails this.